Yashithi98/Simple-notes-App/README.md

 # Simple-Notes-App

-This is a simple notes application implemented using React JS
+This is a simple notes application [CRUD] implemented using React JS and Spring Boot

+- Only the controller,model and repository file is included in the backend